gkjohnson/three-gpu-pathtracer/README.md

 focusDistance = 25 : Number
 ```

-The distance from the camera that everything is is perfect focus.
+The distance from the camera in meters that everything is is perfect focus.

 ### .fStop